 In Kansas City two weeks ago, an apartment building burned down, killing two firefighters.
 Today comes the news that a "Kansas City Woman" was arrested for the crime.

 Her name?
 Thu Hong Nguyen, and she's already received cash from two previous fires.
 Notice there's nothing in the story about whether this "Kansas City Woman" might be an immigrant.

-James Fulford writes: Nail salons operated by Asian immigrants have been part of the libertarian case for immigration for years.
+A Kansas City woman has been charged with starting an Oct.
+12 fire that resulted in the deaths of two Kansas City firefighters.James Fulford writes: Nail salons operated by Asian immigrants have been part of the libertarian case for immigration for years.
 See The Nail File by Virginia Postrel, Reason, October 1997 right through to What The New York Times Gets Wrong About Cheap Nail Salons | Even if Asian nail salons are as exploitative and toxic as the Times says, the answer isn't more government oversight, by Elizabeth Nolan Brown, Reason.com, May.
 8, 2015.
 I think even Reason would admit that an arson fire that killed two men was a violation of the Principle of Non-Aggression.

 Thu Hong Nguyen, 43, is charged with first-degree arson and two counts of murder in the deaths of Larry Leggio and John Mesh.

 Leggio and Mesh died when the burning mixed-use building at Independence and Prospect avenues collapsed.
 Two other firefighters were injured.

 According to court records, investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives determined that the fire started in the northeast corner of the LN Salon and Spa, which operated there.
 They said it appeared to have been deliberately set.